 over 65 are diagnosed with prediabetes³.

 To ensure that we continue to deliver content that equips family members with the skills to help manage care at home, the development of this new content badge has been a months-long iterative process alongside front-line staff and experts in the field.
 We began by conducting a focus group with front-line nurses, case managers, and social workers to understand what skills and tools caregivers need to help manage their loved one’s chronic conditions.
 Upon analyzing the front-line staff’s responses, our team identified three main areas that families need more information in, including condition overviews, condition symptoms and complications, and family management.
 To gather evidence-based information for our modules, our content team expanded to include several multidisciplinary Certified Diabetes Educators.
-After synthesizing professional-level information into lessons with healthy-literacy principles in mind, the modules underwent a final review by a subject matter expert with more than a decade of experience as well as by the members of the initial project focus group.
+After synthesizing professional-level information into lessons with health-literacy principles in mind, the modules underwent a final review by a subject matter expert with more than a decade of experience as well as by the members of the initial project focus group.

 We are pleased to announce that Trualta is officially expanding the content library to include a focus on chronic conditions.
 Our first set of modules, focusing on diabetes, is complete and includes: